City of Manhattan Beach

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 The USEPA/Centers for Disease Control guidelines on appropriate means to lessen the risk of infection of Cryptosporidium and other microbial contaminants are available from the USEPA’s Safe Drinking Water Hotline (1-800-426-4791).

 The City of Manhattan Beach conducted a vulnerability assessment of its groundwater supplies in 2003.
 Groundwater supplies are considered most vulnerable to metal plating/finishing/fabricating, chemical/petroleum processing/storage, automobile repair shops, automobile gas stations, dry cleaners, and historic gas stations.
-A copy of the approved assessment may be obtained by contacting Sandy Balek at (310) 802-5324.
+A copy of the approved assessment may obtained by contacting Public Works at (310) 802-5324.

 You can attend City Council Meetings on the 1st and 3rd Tuesday of each month at 6:00 PM, at 1400 Highland Avenue, Manhattan Beach, CA 90266.